mootools/mootools-core/Docs/Element/Element.md

 ### Using a Custom Element Property

-	//Gets the "disabled" property.
+	// gets the "disabled" property
 	$(element).get('disabled');
-	//Sets the "disabled" property to true, along with the attribute.
+	// sets the "disabled" property to true, along with the attribute
 	$(element).set('disabled', true);